-The Baviaanskloof Nature Reserve, a World Heritage Site, part of the Baviaanskloof Mega Reserve, lies roughly 120 km west of Port Elizabeth in the Eastern Cape.
+The Baviaanskloof Nature Reserve, a World Heritage Site, part of the Baviaanskloof Mega Reserve, lies roughly 120 km west of Port Elizabeth in the Eastern Cape, South Africa.

 Baviaanskloof Nature Reserve is one of the largest wilderness conservation areas in the country, and seven out of the eight South African biomes are present in the 260 000 ha reserve and over 500 000 ha conservancy area.
 The 'Valley of Baboons' is a true wilderness and a wide variety of wildlife reside in the area including Baboon, Bushbuck, Tortoise, Kudu, Bush Pig, Caracal, Mountain Zebra, Leopard, Black Rhino and Cape Buffalo.